Ukraine destroys 6 Russian tanks in latest combat losses update

 Ukraine’s latest combat losses inflicted on Russian forces were shared on Twitter:

-“The General Staff of the Armed Forces of Ukraine posted a summary of the combat losses of the Russian troops as of August 4.
-About 41,500 Russian soldiers were eliminated.”
+“The General Staff of the Ukrainian Armed Forces posted a summary of the combat losses of Russian troops as of August 9.
+About 42,640 Russian soldiers were eliminated.”

-⚡️ The General Staff of the Armed Forces of Ukraine posted a summary of the combat losses of the Russian troops as of August 8.
-About 42 340 Russian soldiers were eliminated. pic.twitter.com/gRM5yvgE99
+⚡️The General Staff of the Ukrainian Armed Forces posted a summary of the combat losses of Russian troops as of August 9.
+About 42,640 Russian soldiers were eliminated. pic.twitter.com/PYCiB0zvSV

-⚡️ The General Staff of the Armed Forces of Ukraine posted a summary of the combat losses of the Russian troops as of August 8.
-About 42 340 Russian soldiers were eliminated. pic.twitter.com/gRM5yvgE99
+⚡️The General Staff of the Ukrainian Armed Forces posted a summary of the combat losses of Russian troops as of August 9.
+About 42,640 Russian soldiers were eliminated. pic.twitter.com/PYCiB0zvSV

 Thank you for taking the time to read this article, do remember to come back and check The Euro Weekly News website for all your up-to-date local and international news stories and remember, you can also follow us on Facebook and Instagram.